-- SentinelOne firewall.
-Confirmed to conflict with the AnyConnect Umbrella Roaming Security Module and prevent coverage from applying after the next reboot after installation.
+- Confirmed to conflict with the AnyConnect Umbrella Roaming Security Module and prevent coverage from applying after the next reboot after installation.
 No known workarounds.
 Contact SentinelOne to see if DNS control may be disabled.
 This is slated for resolution in a future SentinelOne version.

 ∂ Does not impact the AnyConnect Umbrella Roaming Security Module edition of the roaming client built into AnyConnect (even if AnyConnect is not used for VPN).